DD2480-Group17/assignment3/README.md

 ## Complexity
+To automatically calculate the cyclomatic complexity for each method, we used the java tool JaCoCo.
+The methods and their cyclomatic complexity (Cxty) according to JaCoCo were:

+class NetMessage.Builder
+* mergeFrom(NetData.NetMessage) : Cxty = 79
+* clear() : Cxty = 22
+* isInitialized() : Cxty = 44

+class NetMessage
+* NetData.NetMessage(CodedInputStream, ExtensionRegistryLite) : Cxty = 68
+* isInitialized() : Cxty = 46

+class ServerInfoMessage
+* buildPartial() : Cxty = 23
+* isInitialized() : Cxty = 10

+class AABB
+* centerPointForNormal(Vector3f) : Cxty = 19

+We used the formula pi - s + 1 to calculate the cyclomatic complexity, where pi where number of decisions, s number of endpoints.
+The result we got when we calculated the cyclomatic complexity by hand for four different methods:

+class ServerInfoMessage
+  * buildPartial()
+    pi = 22
+    s = 1
+    Cxty = 22 - 1 + 2 = 23

+class NetMessage.Builder
+  * mergeFrom(NetData.NetMessage)
+    pi = 81
+    s =  2
+    Cxty = 81 - 2 + 2 = 81

+  * clear()
+    pi = 21
+    s = 1
+    Cxty = 21 - 1 + 2 = 22

+class AABB
+  * centerPointForNormal(Vector3f)
+    pi =  18
+    s =  7
+    Cxty =  18 - 7 + 2 = 13
+    (If we use the formula M = B - D + 1 we get M = 36 - 18 + 1 = 19)

-1. What are your results for ten complex functions?
+#### What are your results for ten complex functions?
    * Did all tools/methods get the same result?
    * Are the results clear?

 2. Are the functions just complex, or also long?

 3. What is the purpose of the functions?

 4. Are exceptions taken into account in the given measurements?

 5. Is the documentation clear w.r.t. all the possible outcomes?
 ## Coverage

 ### Tools